Mission and Vision

 Last year, we continued our efforts to secure more widespread coverage of ACE’s work to identify and promote the most effective ways to reduce animal suffering.
 We increased our media contact database and achieved more quality press mentions than in previous years, including coverage in major news outlets such as NPR, One Green Planet, and Vox.
 By enhancing our visibility and outreach, we aim to support and expand the animal advocacy movement.

 Published content in engaging and more digestible formats

 Significant progress was made towards our goal of creating more engaging content.
 We launched our Medium.com blog and published over a half-dozen op-eds, created a video explaining cause prioritization (published in early 2019), and built an interactive charity quiz that helps donors find which recommended charities best fit their unique giving preferences.
 We also launched our roundtable blog series and continued our “Learn from Professionals” interview series, adding three new interviews to our website.

 In addition to public-facing communications, our team worked extensively on internal communications infrastructure throughout 2018 to facilitate our continued growth.
 We established an editorial content style guide website as outlined in our 2018 goals, and made significant improvements to our editorial workflow by automating tasks where possible, integrating internal communications tools, and training all staff on the updated process.
 Changes such as these help ACE operate efficiently so that we can continue to be an effective organization as we mature.

 Increased presence at effective altruism and animal advocacy events

-Since 2014, we have influenced over $17 million to our recommended charities and the Effective Animal Advocacy Fund, while only spending $2.1 million on our own programs and operations.
+Since 2014, we have estimate that we influenced over $17 million to our recommended charities and the Effective Animal Advocacy Fund, while only spending $2.1 million on our own programs and operations.
 Below is a snapshot of our 2018 finances.

 |Gifts restricted to Animal Advocacy Research Fund||$178,679|